 The singular includes the plural and vice versa and one gender includes the other genders.

-The words “written” and “writing” include facsimile communications and any other means of communication resulting in permanent visible reproduction.
+The words “written” and “writing” include electronic communications and any other means of communication resulting in permanent visible reproduction.

 The word “person” includes any association of persons whether corporate or unincorporate, and any state or government or department or agency thereof, whether or not having separate legal personality.